dcb-events/dcb-events.github.io/docs/examples/dynamic-product-price.md

     },
   },
   {
+    description:
-    description: "Order product with a price that was changed more than 10 minutes ago",
+      "Order product with a price that was changed more than 10 minutes ago",
     given: {
       events: [
+        addMetadata(new ProductDefined({ productId: "p1", price: 123 }), {
+          minutesAgo: 20,
+        }),
+        addMetadata(
+          new ProductPriceChanged({ productId: "p1", newPrice: 134 }),
           {
-          type: "ProductDefined",
-          data: { productId: "p1", price: 123 },
-          metadata: { minutesAgo: 20 },
-        },
-        {
-          type: "ProductPriceChanged",
-          data: { productId: "p1", newPrice: 134 },
-          metadata: { minutesAgo: 20 },
-        },
+            minutesAgo: 20,
+          }
+        ),
       ],
     },
     when: {